-DEGREE PLAN
+DEGREE PLAN / DEGREE AUDIT

 A degree plan spells out the individual course requirements for each student to complete his/her degree.
 Degree plans must be filed when students have completed 60 credit hours.
+Students request a degree audit (an automated degree plan) in the Registrar's Office.
+Although a degree plan/degree audit is required when a student has completed 60 credit hours, students may request a degree audit at any time after their enrollment begins.